 Yes, sibling, legacy and staff applications are given special consideration but are not automatically accepted.

+There are testing requirements for certain aged children.
 The Educational Records Bureau Test is only required for applicants entering 7-8s (second grade) through eighth grade.
 For younger children, the ERB is not required.
 If your child does take the ERB, results should not be sent to Manhattan Country School.

 Parents and guardians of children entering second through eighth grade should make arrangements to take the appropriate grade-level test by calling ERB at (212) 672-9800 or visiting erbtest.org.